 SKATEBOARDING

-There are a number of reasons why skateboarding would be great for your mental health... whether you're a new or experienced skater, it can play a major part in managing your mental health.
-Aside from its accessibility, skating has a meditative quality, offers long-term practice opportunities, challenges you both mentally + physically (you're constantly learning), allows for creative freedom, stimulates brain function called neuroplasticity, improves vestibular + proprioception senses, and that feeling on the board is like no other.
+There are a number of reasons why skateboarding would be great for your overall health... whether you're an experienced or a new skater, the practice can play a major role in helping you manage your mental health as well as your physical health.
+I will highlight skating's many mental health benefits and share some of my thoughts on the subject.
+Aside from its accessibility, skating has a meditative quality, offers a long-term practice opportunity, it challenges you both mentally + physically (you're constantly learning), allows for creative freedom, stimulates brain function called neuroplasticity, improves vestibular + proprioception senses, and that feeling of gliding on the board is like no other.
 Researchers have studied the correlation between skateboarding and mental health in recent years, one of them is a study by The Pullias Center for Higher Education at USC (February 2020) which found that skateboarding “improves mental health, fosters community, and encourages diversity and resilience.”
-Skateboarding contributes to the concept of mindfulness and It improves the executive brain functions for focus, planning, and self-control... encouraging skaters to develop their attention skills.
+In addition to contributing to the mindfulness concept, skateboarding improves executive brain functions for focus, planning, and self-control... encouraging skaters to develop their attention skills further.

-Helps to overcome your fears, an opportunity for creative problem-solving, teaches Resilience + patience, puts you in a Flow State, it improves empathy, skating is a mindful activity, provides safety + Inclusivity, and manages anxiety by keeping you present.
+The practice provides more mental health benefits such as helping to overcome your fears, a chance for creative problem-solving, teaches resilience + patience, puts you in a flow state, improves empathy, provides safety + inclusivity, and manages anxiety by keeping you present... skating is an amazing mindful activity.
 In terms of connection, skateboarding has the ability to connect people who would otherwise have little to nothing in common.
-It’s this human connection that’s often the most organic cure for mental health conditions like depression.
-People feel a sense of belonging through the skateboarding community in person and virtually.
+It’s this human connection that’s one of the most healing factors for mental health conditions such as depression and anxiety.
+People truly feel a sense of belonging through the skateboarding community in person and virtually.

 As a person with C-PTSD healing from multiple traumas, skating became an essential practice in my mental health journey because of the benefits mentioned.
 Rolling around on my skateboard has been one of the most therapeutic things that I've ever done.
-I picked up skating with no expectations, just to learn something new and challenge myself... it has already given me so much more than that.
-I first noticed it within the first month of skating when I started to heal from my grief of losing my Dad.
-Previously, the grief put me in a state of reliving the erratic emotions surrounding the news of his death every day for over a year, it was extremely painful but skating brought me out of that mode completely.
-Skating has shown me a way to heal from grief, to be more self-aware so that I can learn about my traumas so that I can address them (through the different practices found on the MNSTR Method page), it taught me to be more present along with other life lessons.
+I picked up skating with no expectations, just to learn something new and challenge myself and it has already given me so much more than that.
+I first noticed it within the first month of skating when I started to properly process my grief of losing my dad the year before.
+Previously, the grief put me in a state of reliving the erratic emotions surrounding the news of his death every day for over a year, a grief loop that felt hopeless... it was extremely painful but skating brought me out of that mode completely.
+Skating has shown me a way to heal from grief, to be more self-aware so that I can learn about my traumas and address them in my own time (through the different practices as seen on the MNSTR Method page), it taught me to be more present along with other life lessons.
 Since the beginning of these self-developments, I've been closely observing my practice and this self-study eventually led me to the creation of the MNSTR Skate Initiative.
 From my experience, skateboarding has been an effective healing tool and it can be used positively to manage our mental health when we have reached a certain level of self-awareness.

-While I was putting together this project, I watched a documentary called 'Push to Heal' about Hull Research Institute (Alberta, Canada) which has created a skateboarding program for youths and how they help to heal trauma through the neurosequential model of therapeutic care developed by Dr. Bruce Perry.
-Joel Pippus is a skater + counselor that has been leading that program.
-This documentary was shared with me by a friend (Thanks Maggie) and it has given me much insight on why skateboarding has been healing for me, it's something worthwhile to check out if you haven't already... hit up the link for the article share, Push to Heal.
+While I was putting this project together, I watched a documentary called 'Push to Heal' and it's about a skateboarding program created by Hull Research Institute to help youth heal from their trauma by using the neurosequential model of therapeutic care (developed by Dr. Bruce Perry).
+Joel Pippus is counselor + skater that has been leading that program ever since New line Skateparks built the Matt Banister Memorial Skatepark on Hull's campus back in 2015.
+This documentary was shared with me by a skate friend (Thanks Maggie) and it has given me so much insight on why skateboarding has been healing for me, it's something worthwhile to check out if you haven't already.
+Hit up the link for the article+ share, Push to HealSkate programs like this, as well as several other mental health-related skate initiatives has made an impact in this important mental health discussion such as John Rattray's 'WHY SO SAD?' campaign, The Ben Raemers Foundation, and 'Nothing but today' by John Gardner.
+Red Bull Skateboarding also did an episode dedicated to mental health for their 'PUSHING FORWARD' series.
+I have a feeling that there will be more initiatives with this focus popping up in the future, the therapeutic aspect of skating is so powerful.

 A QUICK MINDFUL PRACTICE DURING YOUR SKATE SESSION

 A 5-minute guided meditation for mindfulness where it focuses on your breathing while having open awareness.
 You can use this meditation when you are taking a break during your session to recentre yourself whether you are frustrated from trick attempts or even if you're having a good session.
-It helps to do this mid-session or whenever you like really.
-I know that it has helped me.
-Skating is a mindful practice in its own right, this is just to give your brain a little rest for a moment.
+It helps to do this mid-session (or whenever you like really), I know that it has helped me so far.
+Skating is a mindful practice in its own right, this is just to give your brain a little rest during your session.
 For this practice, I retreat to a green space near my local and sit on the grass for this mentally restful moment.

-That's my thoughts on skateboarding and the mental health connection.
+That's my thoughts on skateboarding and the mental health connection, there is so much more information out there about this topic..
+I've shared some content in the Articles+ page.
 I'm grateful for this practice as I'm able to focus on something that I love doing, which I never had a chance to do anything of that sort due to the oppressive environment in my home growing up.
 I'm glad that it's part of my life now tho, I'm invested and taking better care of my mental + physical health so that I can skate for the rest of my life.
+What about you?
 If you have any thoughts or questions about this page, feel free to CONTACT me with the subject line: Skateboarding.

 SOURCES: